 It should be noted that while options for eating disorder treatments in rural areas can be limited, many city-based organisations offer consultation, education and support services to rural-based health care professionals.

-When considering treatment approaches for an eating disorder, it is important to understand that different people respond to different types of treatment, even if they are experiencing the same eating disorder.
-The evidence-based treatments listed below have been found to be effective for eating disorders.
+When considering treatment approaches for an eating disorder, it is important to understand that different people respond to different treatment approaches.

 The cost of individual treatment is dependent on the type of treatment needed, frequency and setting.
 It is vital to talk to clinicians, therapists and treatment professionals about the costs involved in your treatment before treatment begins.
 MedicareMedicare may cover some or all treatment costs.